10-Day Portugal Itinerary: The Road Trip Route No One Else Takes

 Renting a car in Portugal tips:

-• Make sure to rent the Via Verdi transponder.
+• Make sure to rent the Via Verde transponder.
 Portugal has many toll roads without booths, especially in Algarve.

 • Be aware of extra fees like additional driver fee and GPS that you didn’t request.